chris-bc/wendigo/docs/Wendigo-Roadmap.md

   * [ ] Package the packet, along with its length, into a struct and add the struct to a message queue
   * [ ] A new worker, running on a new thread, will wake up when an item is in the queue and this thread will parse the packet and make necessary changes to the data model.
   * [ ] This reduces the time the UART receiver is doing things other than receiving UART.
+* [ ] Channel command overwrites enabled channels when setting channels
+  * [ ] This approach is preferable when the client is always an application, but inconvenient in interactive mode
+  * [ ] Make it possible to select/deselect a subset of channels at a time
+  * [ ] Don't change the current implementation (too much) because it's a simple integration for Flipper-Wendigo
 * [X] Scan menu option doesn't need "Start" when it's started or "Stop" when it's stopped - Use a single menu option that changes its text, similar to Tag/Untag.
 * [X] Combined Bluetooth packet for BT Classic and LE devices
 * [X] Combined Bluetooth data model for Flipper